-If you apply for NAB Capital Notes 5, NAB (or the Registrar as NAB's agent) will collect and hold your personal information.
+If you apply for NAB Capital Notes 6, NAB (or the Registrar as NAB's agent), or a Syndicate Broker will collect and hold your personal information.
 See Section 9.10 for information on how NAB (as well as its subsidiaries and third party suppliers) collect, use and disclose your personal information.